Pratye/Yosemite/README.md

 ## 🌐 Live Demo
-Check out the live application at: [www.thirdeye.website](http://www.thirdeye.website) Wait for a few seconds for the server to start.
-It is hosted on Google Cloud Run.
+Check out the live application at: [www.thirdeye.website](http://www.thirdeye.website)
+<br> Wait for a few seconds for the server to start.
+It is hosted on Google Cloud Run.</br>

 ## 🚀 Project Overview
 Yosemite is an AI-enabled smart platform that: